TeaClientMC/Homebrew-tap/README.md

 # HomeBrew-TeaClient
-Home Brew Tap For TeaClient
+A Temporary Home Brew Tap For TeaClient